Cathcart District Railway: Cathcart lines proposed

 So from 1 August 1879 both large railway companies had commodious new stations serving their south side network.
 On 15 November 1879 three suburban railways to the Cathcart area were announced in the press; they were all independent, and all assumed a connection to the new terminal stations; they sought running powers for the purpose.
 They all planned to leave the Barrhead line at Strathbungo, turning south-east.
 Two proposed a loop, returning to near the starting point; the third was a simple branch line.

 In fact the G&SWR rebuffed the approach of one of the contenders, and this was made known to the others, who reconsidered the St Enoch part of their schemes.
 The most ambitious proposal was the Cathcart District Railway (CDR) and this was favoured by the Caledonian, which offered (in March 1880) to work the line at cost if it were connected only to their lines.
 As the Glasgow Barrhead and Kilmarnock Joint Railway, managed independently, was objecting to the running powers application over their line.
-Accordingly, the CDR withdrew the proposal for those running powers, and their Parliamentary Bill was unopposed as a result.
-On 7 September 1880, the Cathcart District Railway Act was passed.
+Accordingly, the CDR withdrew the proposal for those running powers, and their parliamentary bill was unopposed as a result.
+On 7 September 1880, the Cathcart District Railway Act 1880 (43 & 44 Vict. c. ccix) was passed.
 The share capital was to be £175,000.
 The route was substantially the present-day Cathcart Circle, leaving the connecting line between Central station and the GB&KJR line at a proposed Cathcart Junction, near Albert Road (later Albert Drive), running in a loop via Cathcart and returning to a junction near Strathbungo station.